equinix/terraform-provider-equinix/docs/guides/migration_guide_packet.md

 ## Fast migration with replace-provider and sed

 Just like the Terraform HCL templates, the Terraform state is a file containing resource names and their attributes in structured text.
-We can attempt the migration as a text substitution task, basically replacing `packet_` with `metal_` wherever possible, and fixing the provider source reference.
+We can attempt the migration as a text substitution task, basically replacing `packet_` with `equinix_metal_` wherever possible, and fixing the provider source reference.

 It's a good idea to make a backup of the whole Terraform directory before doing this.